 Fabrics for Cutwork Embroidery

 The fabric you use in your cutwork embroidery projects can affect your results.
 If you use fabric with too much or too little density, it can cause too much movement or cause your design to sew poorly.
 I recommend using a cotton material but make sure your item is washed first to ensure it doesn’t shrink after you sew it.

 Although the many different types of thread make it difficult to determine what is best to use for cutwork, I recommend using rayon thread.
 Rayon is flattering, has a high sheen, and offers many different color choices.
 It can perform well in high-speed sewing and has a soft feel, perfect for intricate embroidery.
 I would not recommend using poly.
 Although it has a high breaking point, the synthetic nature of poly makes it slightly spongy in feel and appearance when the stabilizer dissolves.

 Scissors for Cutwork Embroidery

-You can use any embroidery scissors, but when it comes to cutwork embroidery, I recommend using 6-inch double-edged curved scissors.
+You can use any tijeras de bordar, but when it comes to cutwork embroidery, I recommend using 6-inch double-edged curved scissors.
 That’s because of how they are designed.
 The handle is curved, allowing you to reach in and under your fabric like a shovel.
 The blade of the scissors points upwards.
 This is because the blade doesn’t cut through anything you don’t want to cut, such as the stabilizer or the underside of the fabric.
 This finish also helps with precision and intricate detailing, which is essential when creating cutwork in embroidery.